 Davidia involucrata was named after Father Armand David or Père David in French (1826-1900), a French missionary and naturalist.
 He lived in China.
 In 1869 he noted it in his writings after observing the tree, later he sent dried samples to France and in 1871 it was noted by Henri Baillon as a new genus.

-Plant Davidia involucrata is easy to grow and moderately fast-growing, you can plant it in the sun or partial shade in organically-rich, moist but well-drained soil.
+Plant Davidia involucrata is easy to grow.
+It is moderately fast-growing.
+Grow it in the sun or partial shade.
+Plant it in organically-rich, moist but well-drained soil.
 It can grow to 25m or 82ft high.
 Propagate by seed or hardwood cuttings.
 It is pest-free and disease-free making it easier to maintain.
 Does not require much pruning except for clearing dead or diseased branches.